islem73/NeoMed-AI/README.md

 NeoMedAito leverages the power of:

 - 🧠 **Meta LLaMA 3 Vision 90B** — for multimodal reasoning (text + image)
-- 🎤 **Whisper by OpenAI** — for high-accuracy speech-to-text conversion
+- 🎤 **Whisper by Elevenlabs** — for high-accuracy speech-to-text conversion

 ---